How to Avoid Reverse Mortgage Foreclosure

 The good news: foreclosure doesn't happen overnight.
 The servicer is required to follow a lengthy notification and cure process.
 You'll receive multiple notices and opportunities to catch up before any legal action begins.
 The key is to act early — don't ignore the letters.

-What to do if you fall behind
+What should you do if you fall behind?

 Contact your servicer immediately